 • Have good vocabulary knowledge

-Characteristics of a receptive language disorder may include confusion in the classroom, misunderstanding verbal information, responding to questions incorrectly, missing word meanings, and problems communicating with friends.
+Characteristics of a receptive language disorder include confusion in the classroom, misunderstanding what they hear, responding to questions incorrectly, and problems communicating with friends.

 Welcome